EvernodeXRPL/evernode-docs/docs/source/platform/overview.md

 ## Apps vs DApps

-We can think of an app as something which can process **Inputs** and produce **Outputs** while reading/updating **State**.
+We can think of an app as something that can process **Inputs** and produce **Outputs** while reading/updating **State**.
 Many traditional apps fall into this category and they can be implemented with many programming languages and platforms on the market.

 ![Structure of a DApp](../assets/dapp.png)